ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 - `datetime64`: convert `DATETIME` and `TIMESTAMP` types to `DateTime64` instead of `DateTime` when precision is not `0`.
 - `date2Date32`: convert `DATE` to `Date32` instead of `Date`.
 Takes precedence over `date2String`.
 - `date2String`: convert `DATE` to `String` instead of `Date`.
 Overridden by `datetime64`.

-All settings are also available in [system.settings](/docs/en/operations/system-tables/settings) table.